viamrobotics/docs/docs/services/vision/segmentation.md

 To configure an `obstacles_depth` segmenter, first decide if you want to use the segmenter with or without intrinsic parameters.

-This is determined by the value of the configuration attribute `return_pcds`:
+This is determined by the value of the configuration attribute `with_geometries`:

 - `true`: this segmenter will return point clouds within the `GeometryInFrame` object it captures.
 - `false`: this segmenter will return a single point within the `GeometryInFrame` object it captures.

 If `true`, start by [configuring your frame system](/services/frame-system/#configuration) to configure the relative spatial orientation of the components of your robot within Viam's [frame system service](/services/frame-system/).

-After doing this, your camera will populate its own `Properties` with the intrinsic parameters of the geometric configuration.
+After configuring your frame system, your camera will populate its own `Properties` with the intrinsic parameters of the geometric configuration.
 You can then get those parameters from your camera through the [camera API](/components/camera/#getproperties).

 Then, configure an `obstacles_depth` segmenter: